-Section 3 showed that the individual convective updrafts are associated with mesoscale upper-level PV dipoles that are, however, too small-scale to directly interact with the synoptic-scale balanced flow (cf. Shutts, 2017).
+Section 3 showed that the individual convective updrafts are associated with mesoscale upper-level PV dipoles that are, however, too small-scale to directly interact with the synoptic-scale balanced flow (see Shutts, 2017).
 Section 4.1 illustrates that these fragmentary PV anomalies can indeed aggregate to larger-scale PV dipole bands.
-Thereafter, we assess the potential for 455 the interaction of convectively produced PV dipole bands with the synoptic-scale flow.
-For this, we coarse-grain the PV field with a 60-km smoothing radius (cf. Shutts, 2017; Clarke et al., 2019).
-More specifically, we project the original 2 km PV field to a coarser grid using a spatial moving average over $60 \times 60 \text{ km}^2$ directly on selected isentropes.
+Thereafter, we assess the potential for the interaction of convectively produced PV dipole bands with the synoptic-scale flow.
+For this, we coarse-grain the PV field with a 60 km smoothing radius (see Shutts, 2017; Clarke et al., 2019).
+More specifically, we project the original 2 km PV field to a coarser grid using a spatial moving average over $60 \text{ km} \times 60 \text{ km}$ directly on selected isentropes.

-An illustrative example of WCB-embedded convection 4.1
+4.1 An illustrative example of WCB-embedded convection

-- 460 Figure 9 shows an instantaneous example of convection embedded in the large-scale WCB cloud structure at 09 UTC 23 Sep 2016 and serves to illustrate the typical properties and characteristics deduced from the composite analysis in a real synoptic context.
-Based on this example we will discuss the lifetime of the convectively generated PV dipoles and their potential for the interaction with the larger-scale flow (section 4.2). - The large-scale WCB cloud band (Fig. 9a) is heterogeneously structured with a strong and localized production of graupel, 465 snow and rain (Figs. 9b and 10a) caused by enhanced updrafts from embedded convection.
-Embedded convection, identified by rapidly ascending WCB trajectories (Fig. 9c, white contours), is predominantly located in the baroclinic region ahead of the upper-level trough (Fig. 9a and 9c, white contours).
-Indeed, the online trajectories' ability to identify the convective ascent is confirmed by the vertical cross-section through an embedded convective updraft (Fig. 10a): A substantial amount of hydrometeors is locally produced inside the convective updraft.
-This spatial coincidence of pronounced hydrometeor production within the updrafts (compare Figs. 9b,c and Fig. 10a) agrees with the results from the composite analysis (Fig. 4a,c).
+Figure 9 shows an instantaneous example of convection embedded in the large-scale WCB cloud structure at 09:00 UTC, 23 September 2016, and serves to illustrate the typical properties and characteristics deduced from the composite analysis in a real synoptic context.
+Based on this example we will discuss the lifetime of the convectively generated PV dipoles and their potential for the interaction with the larger-scale flow (Sect.
+4.2).

+The large-scale WCB cloud band (Fig. 9a) is heterogeneously structured with a strong and localized production of graupel, snow, and rain (Fig. 9b) caused by enhanced updrafts from embedded convection.
+Embedded convection, identified by rapidly ascending WCB trajectories (Fig. 9b and c, white contours), is predominantly located in the baroclinic region ahead of the upper-level trough (Fig. 9b and c, white contours).
+Indeed, the online trajectories' ability to identify the convective ascent is confirmed by the vertical cross section through an embedded convective updraft (Fig. 10a): a substantial amount of hydrometeors are locally produced inside the convective updraft.
+This spatial coincidence of pronounced hydrometeor production within the updrafts (compare Figs. 9b, c and 10a) agrees with the results from the composite analysis (Fig. 4a and e).

-Although the upper-level PV associated with the convective updrafts is fragmented into many small-scale features (Fig. 9d), the PV structure identified in the composite analysis (cf. Fig. 7e) is clearly discernible in a vertical cross-section through the convective updraft (Fig. 10b): in the lower troposphere a strong positive PV monopole forms, which is replaced by a horizontal PV dipole centered around the convective updraft in the mid- to upper troposphere.
-The PV dipole extends from around 4 km to 11 km height and the PV values exceed ± 10 PVU, leading to large horizontal PV gradients of up to 1 PVU km-1.
-475
+Although the upper-level PV associated with the convective updrafts is fragmented into many small-scale features (Fig. 9d), the PV structure identified in the composite analysis (cf. Fig. 7e) is clearly discernible in a vertical cross section through the convective updraft (Fig. 10b): in the lower troposphere a strong positive PV monopole forms, which is replaced by a horizontal PV dipole centered around the convective updraft in the middle to upper troposphere.
+The PV dipole extends from around 4 to 11 km height and the PV values exceed $\pm 10$ PVU, leading to large horizontal PV gradients of up to 1 PVU km-1.

 In agreement with the composite analysis, the static stability at the height of maximum diabatic heating at around 320 K is increased (not shown), while above the heating maximum a lens of low static stability forms across the negative and positive PV poles (Fig. 10b, white contour and hatching).
-Thus, the mesoscale PV dipole pattern with an extent of approximately 100 km across both poles originates predominantly from the spatial variability of vertical vorticity, in agreement with the composite analysis (Fig. 8b and section 3.5).
+Thus, the mesoscale PV dipole pattern with an extent of approximately 100 km across both poles originates predominantly from the spatial variability of vertical vorticity, in agreement with the composite analysis (Fig. 8b and Sect.
+3.5).